eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/continue.md

 # #{page.title}

-The `break` statement is a control directive that skips the remainder of the current iteration and proceeds with the next iteration.
+The `continue` statement is a control directive that causes immediate execution of the next iteration of a `for` or `while` loop.

 ## Usage